 When Do You Want To Go?

-When you travel to Antarctica with Hurtigruten, you realise they are not your usual cruise operator.
-You won’t find waterslides or casinos on their ships, instead you place yourself on an expedition with like-minded adventurers whose focus is on personal growth rather than luxury amenities.
-The atmosphere on board is relaxed and casual, with great food, camaraderie and an array of quality equipment which you need when exploring remote destinations.
+When you travel to the polar regions with Hurtigruten, you realise they are not your usual cruise operator.
+You won’t find waterslides or casinos on their ships, instead, you place yourself on an expedition with like-minded adventurers whose focus is on personal growth rather than luxury amenities.
+The atmosphere onboard is relaxed and casual, with great food, camaraderie and an array of quality equipment which you need when exploring remote destinations.

 When Do You Want To Go?